File this one under “ideas that took a while to become mainstream”.

 renderer = "rgl"whenrglis available, with transparent wireframes replacing the previous perspective plots.

 For a small but devoted band of users who endured years of working with an outdated version of the npRmpi package, the slightly more noteworthy news may be that npRmpi is now back from the grave.
 The package had effectively lain dormant after its last 2014 CRAN-era release because my co-author Tristen Hayfield, largely responsible for bringing this package to life, had moved on after completing his Ph.D. in computational astrophysics at ETH Zurich, and I never seemed able to muster the time or energy to keep it current.
 That changed toward the end of 2025, and the package received the small 0.60-20 update needed to get it listed on CRAN again in early 2026.
 The goal now is to have npRmpi move in step with np for users whose problems are large enough that parallel bandwidth selection, mixed-degree searches, bootstrap inference, or plot-data construction are worth spreading over MPI workers.
-In other words, npRmpi is not a different statistical story.
-It is the same story with more machinery available when the job calls for it: a fully fleshed-out companion implementation of np designed for heavier workloads.

-What users of the previous versions may notice most is that the old npRmpi workflow often required users to wrap ordinary code in explicit MPI calls, while the new version does not.
+What users of the previous npRmpi versions may notice most is that the old npRmpi workflow often required users to wrap ordinary code in explicit MPI calls, while the new version does not.
 That route remains available through the profile/manual-broadcast interface for people who want that level of control and the small but consistent speed advantages it affords, but it is no longer the only way to work.
 The current package supports profile, attach, and session modes.
 In session mode, once MPI has been initialized, the analysis code is essentially interchangeable with ordinary np code: fit the model, inspect the object, plot it, and move between serial and MPI execution with far less ceremony.
 That should make it much easier to exploit the multiple cores already sitting on a desktop or laptop without turning every analysis script into an MPI programming exercise.

-The visible usability changes are in the same spirit.
+Other visible usability changes are similar in spirit.
 Plotting has a cleaner public interface (both packages have received a substantial plot redesign), so common requests now look like ordinary R arguments rather than a tour through historical option names.
 Bootstrap bands, asymptotic standard errors, plot behavior, renderer choice, grid controls, and perspective controls are now easier to express, while the older plot.errors.* names remain accepted for compatibility.
 There has also been substantial work on worker setup, OpenMPI runtime discovery, master/worker dispatch, object-fed plot helpers, bootstrap fanout, and keeping npRmpi genuinely independent at runtime.
 The intended result is simple: serial and MPI packages should agree in statistical behaviour, while the MPI version gives users a practical path for computationally heavier work.

 npon CRANnpRmpion CRANcrson CRAN- The package gallery